 This automaton was driven completely by water.
 People moved around, the construction crane on the left hauled material up & down, and I forget what all else went on.
 There may even have been music powered by the water.

-When the fountain was triggered by the "host," guests expecting a quiet meal at this al fresco table were in for a rude surprise!
+When the fountain was triggered by the "host," guests expecting a quiet al fresco meal were in for a rude surprise!
+This is worse than a whoopie cushion.

 The flower arrangement at the base of this statue keeps fresh for days by the smooth flow of water making a "bowl" over it.